MegAnthonyKeogh/bamazon/README.md

 The following line will be the actual data being inserted into the table.
 Below is an example of how I inserted my data.
 ![Data Entry](/enterData.png)

+* Step 5
+Now that you have your data entered, you can now execute your work and build your dataset!
+With your mouse, highlight all of the commands you would like to run and then press the lightening bolt in the upper left corner.
+You will know it worked when you see your database name in the lower left quadrant.
+You should be able to click there and see your table and information.

+* Step 6
+Now you can see if your data will come through to your application by calling it from the command line.
+Go into your bamazonCustomer.js file and write the below commands.
+This command should connect with mysql and print everything in your database.
+Make sure your port, user, and password information is correct.

+var mysql = require("mysql");
+var inquirer = require("inquirer");
+var connection = mysql.createConnection({
+  host: "localhost",
+  port: "",
+  user: "",
+  password: "",
+  database: "bamazon_DB"
+});

+connection.connect(function (err) {
+  if (err) throw err;
+  console.log("connected");

+  launchStore();
+});

+function launchStore() {
+    connection.query("SELECT * FROM products", function (err, results) {
+      if (err) throw err;
+      var resultsOjb = results;
+      console.log(results);

+    });
+  }

 Say what the step will be

 Give the example